lunasoftg/lotto-i.github.io/whitepaper-en.md

 - Whether the final confirmed URL existed before the draw
 - Whether the modification was completed before the draw time

-The core verification standard is whether the Google document URL used as the final public verification standard was anchored on GitHub before the draw.
+The core verification standard is whether the Google document URL used as the final public verification standard was fixed on GitHub before the draw.

-If a URL change occurs after the draw, the verification standard and change history for that round must be checked separately.
+If a URL change occurs after the draw, the verification standard and change details for that round must be checked separately.

 ---

-## 13. Technical Limitations and Operating Environment Notice
+## 14. Technical Limitations and Environment Notice

-Due to unavoidable factors such as external network delays, Google or GitHub platform issues, or permission change delays, the timing of record creation or public standard confirmation may be temporarily delayed.
+Due to unavoidable factors such as external network delays, Google or GitHub platform failures, and permission-change delays, the creation of records or finalization of public verification standards may be temporarily delayed.

-The purpose of this structure is not to claim a perfect system without delays.
+The purpose of this structure is not to claim a perfect system with no delays.

-Its purpose is to ensure that if delays or modifications occur, those facts remain in external records and can be checked afterward.
+The purpose is to ensure that if delays or modifications occur, those facts remain as external records and can be checked afterward.

 Because the actual creation time and change history remain on external platforms, the time relationship with the draw can be checked afterward.

 ---

-## 14. Prior Case Research Standards and First-Round Comparison Table
+## 15. Prior Case Research Standards and First Comparison Table

-LOTTOi uses the expression “world-first-level external public verification framework” in a limited sense, not as an absolute advertising claim, but to describe a structure for which an identical prior case has not been identified through public web research.
+LOTTOi uses the expression “world-first-level external public verification framework” not as an absolute advertising statement, but in the limited sense that no identical prior case has been found based on public web research.

-This section summarizes the first-round research standards and comparison results used to review whether any identical or similar prior case to LOTTOi’s public verification framework exists in publicly available web materials.
+This section summarizes the first research standards and comparison results used to review whether any prior cases identical or similar to LOTTOi’s external public verification framework exist in publicly available web materials.

-However, the comparison target of this whitepaper is not all number recommendation businesses or all lottery draw systems.
+However, the comparison target of this whitepaper is not all number-recommendation businesses or lottery draw systems.

-The comparison target is **number-selection-based lotto and lottery number prediction, recommendation, and generation services or projects**.
+The comparison target is **number-selection lottery prediction, recommendation, and generation services and projects**.

-For similar domestic services, this whitepaper does not list individual service names directly in the public comparison table in order to avoid unnecessary misunderstanding that could arise from naming specific businesses or appearing as comparative advertising.
-Individual service names, URLs, screenshots, confirmation dates, and related details are stored in a separate internal research log.
+For similar domestic services, individual service names are not directly listed in the public table in order to avoid unnecessary misunderstanding that could be interpreted as naming specific companies or comparative advertising.
+Instead, they are summarized under the category “domestic lottery number recommendation services in general.”

+Individual service names, URLs, screenshots, verification dates, and similar details are kept in a separate internal research log.

 ---

-### 14-1.
+### 15-1.
 Research Standards

-This first-round research was organized based on information available as of **May 2026**, and may be supplemented later as publicly available web materials change.
+This first research was summarized as of **May 2026** and may be supplemented later as publicly available web materials change.

-The research focuses on the following categories.
+The research focused on the following categories.

-1. Lotto/lottery number prediction services
+1. Lottery number prediction services
-2. Lotto/lottery number recommendation services
+2. Lottery number recommendation services
-3. Lotto/lottery number generation programs
+3. Lottery number generation programs
-4. Public GitHub lotto/lottery prediction code
+4. Public GitHub lottery prediction code
-5. Google Sheets or external document-based lotto/lottery analysis cases
+5. Google Sheets or external document-based lottery analysis cases
-6. Number-selection-based lottery analysis and prediction apps
+6. Number-selection lottery analysis and prediction apps
 7. Lottery prediction-related patents or system ideas
-8. Services claiming to disclose or record prediction numbers before the draw
+8. Services claiming to disclose or record predicted numbers before the draw
-9. Domestic lotto number recommendation and analysis service types
+9. Domestic lottery number recommendation and analysis service types
 10. Multilingual lottery number prediction and analysis projects

-The following categories are excluded from direct comparison or are treated only as reference materials.
+The following categories are excluded from direct comparison or are treated only as references.

-1. Blockchain lottery systems that verify the fairness of the lottery draw itself
+1. Blockchain lottery systems that verify the fairness of lottery draws themselves
-2. General-purpose random number verification structures such as Chainlink VRF and commit-reveal
+2. General random-number verification structures such as Chainlink VRF and commit-reveal
-3. Third-party draw or audit services such as RANDOM.ORG
+3. Third-party draw and audit services such as RANDOM.ORG
-4. General draw verification systems such as casino, raffle, and promotion systems
+4. General draw verification systems such as casinos, raffles, and promotions
 5. Sports score prediction, stock number recommendation, and general AI number generation services

-Although the excluded categories may be adjacent cases in the broad sense of “verifiability,” their purpose and structure differ from the market compared by LOTTOi: **number-selection-based lotto and lottery number recommendation/generation services**.
+Although the excluded categories may be adjacent cases in a broad sense of “verifiability,” their purpose and structure differ from the market compared by LOTTOi, which is **number-selection lottery number recommendation and generation services**.

-The main search terms used in the research were as follows.
+The main search terms used in the research are as follows.

 | Language | Search Term |
 |---|---|